|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Sure, this Pumpkin Cranberry Bread Pudding makes a fabulous dairy-free Thanksgiving dessert.
-But considering that making it is, well, easier than pie (no pastry crust here!), it's a great addition to your fall and winter dessert repertoire.
-It's versatile, too -- you can make it ahead and reheat it, so it's a great do-ahead brunch dish.
+Sure, this pumpkin cranberry bread pudding makes a fabulous dairy-free Thanksgiving dessert—it is easier than pie (no pastry crust here!)—but it's a wonderful addition to your fall and winter dessert repertoire overall.
+It's versatile, too—you can make it ahead and reheat it, so it's a great do-ahead brunch dish.
 And since it's such a delicious way to use up leftover challah, you may find yourself making it whenever you're craving a pumpkin spice comfort food fix.